-There are tons of benefits to be found in an open concept workspace, from increased collaboration between employees to maximized office space.
-One major drawback to the layout, however, is the increased level of audible and visual distraction that an open concept creates.
-Unfortunately, adding cubicles and sound-adsorbing wall tiles to the office can come with a heavy price tag.
+An open concept workspace provides many benefits, from increased employee collaboration to maximized office space.
+However, a major drawback to the layout is the increased level of audible and visual distraction.
+Unfortunately, adding cubicles and sound-adsorbing wall tiles to the office can come with a hefty price tag.
 So how do you divide up an office to create more privacy and less distraction while also staying mindful of your business's budget?
 Here are some tips to help define your own space.

 Although we design our stationary partitions to be as easy to move as possible, incorporating mobile dividers into your workspace makes switching up the layout of the office even easier.
-Mobile partitions roll on casters which can be designated for either hard or soft flooring to meet your needs.
-Most mobile partitions have lockable casters so that the boards won't move around when they're positioned where you want them.
-If you're looking for additional writing surface, you may want to consider selecting mobile partitions that have a markerboard surface, which are also known as mobile whiteboards.
+Mobile partitions roll on casters that can be designated for either hard or soft flooring to meet your needs.
+Most mobile partitions have lockable casters so the boards won't move around when they're positioned where you want them.
+If you're looking for an additional writing surface, you may consider selecting mobile partitions with a dry erase board surface, also known as mobile whiteboards.

-If you're looking for something really affordable, there are small privacy screens that can be added to open concept workstations to provide a little privacy between coworkers.
-Just be sure to double check the product description of the item you're looking at.
-Some desktop privacy panels are universal, but others are designed to be use with one specific collection.
+If you're looking for something really affordable, you can add small privacy screens to open concept workstations to provide a little privacy between coworkers.
+Double-check the product description of the item you're looking at.
+Some desktop privacy panels are universal, but others are designed for a specific collection.
 You'll also find sliding cubicle doors that can be added to cube openings for additional privacy.